 </script>

-When the page is loaded, this malicious JavaScript code will be executed by the browser, leading to an XSS attack.An attacker may steal the user's session information (Cookie), modify page content, or even redirect the user to a phishing website.
+When the page loads, this malicious JavaScript code will be executed by the browser, resulting in an XSS attack.An attacker may steal the user's session information (Cookie), modify page content, or even redirect the user to a phishing website.

-For example, suppose you have a variable for the article titlearchive.TitleYou want to assign it to a JavaScript variable:
+For example, let's say you have an article title variablearchive.TitleYou want to assign it to a JavaScript variable:

 <script>